ClimateImpactLab/energy-code-release-2020/0_make_dataset/README.md

 # Dataset construction

-Codes in this folder construct three datasets for analysis:
+Codes in this folder construct five datasets, that are used in later analysis:
+* An intermediary dataset including population, energy load, climate, and income data.
+    * `data/IEA_merged_long.dta`:
-* `data/IEA_merged_long.dta`: This is an intermediary dataset including population, energy load, climate, and income data.
-We clean IEA_merged_long.dta in two different ways to produce regression ready datasets for our main specification and robustness models;
+    *  We clean IEA_merged_long.dta in two different ways to produce regression ready datasets for our main specification and robustness models;
+* Regression ready data:
-* `data/GMFD_TINV_clim_EX_regsort.dta`: regression ready data for estimating the Exclusively Imputed robustness model
+    * `data/GMFD_TINV_clim_EX_regsort.dta`: used for estimating the Exclusively Imputed robustness model
-* `data/GMFD_TINV_clim_regsort.dta`: regression ready data for estimating the main model
+    * `data/GMFD_TINV_clim_regsort.dta`: used for estimating the main model
+* Information on each country-year's income and climate covariates, which is used as an input to plotting code
+    * `data/break_data_TINV_clim_EX.dta`: used for plotting output for the Exclusively Imputed robustness model
+    * `data/break_data_TINV_clim.dta`: used for plotting output for the main model

 ## Constructing Intermediate Dataset (IEA_merged_long.dta)